-Regular commercial soaps and detergent bars aggressively cleanse the skin, stripping it of its valuable moisture
+Regular commercial bar soaps, detergent bars and liquid soaps aggressively cleanse the skin, stripping it of its valuable moisture

 and sometimes even leaving harmful chemicals behind.

-Many skin lotions were invented primarily to repair the damage done by these harsh soaps!
+Many skin lotions were invented primarily to repair the damage done by all these harsh soaps!

 Soapcakes gently cleanse the skin without assaulting it, carefully preserving its natural moisture